FredaFan/movies-api-Assignment2-React/README.md

 ## App Features.

-[Document each new feature/page in your Movies Fan app, including: Feature Name; Its objective/purpose; The associated test file; a screenshot of its UI.] e,g,
+[Document each new feature/page in your Movies Fan app, including: Feature Name; Its objective/purpose; The associated test file; a screenshot of its UI.]

-+ Movie Details page - Shows the details about a movie.
-The Show reviews button reveals an excerpt for each critic review of the movie.

-Tests: cypress/integration/movieDetails.spec.js

 + Movie Details page - The Show similar movies, Show recommendations movies, Show cast and Show crew buttons will reveal some content of the movie when they are clicked.